 Beef short ribs

 As I previously explained in another galbi post, there are two different cuts for beef short ribs.
-The first one is the English cut, for which the ribs are separated and cut into short lengths.
-The English cut is used for galbi jjim (braised)or butterflied for grilling.
+The first one is known as English cut, for which the ribs are separated and cut into short lengths.
+In Korean cooking, this cut is used for galbi jjim (braised) or butterflied for grilling.

 Galbi marindade

 Don’t rush the marinating part!
-The ribs should really be marinated for at least 6 – 8 hours.
-Overnight to 24 hours is better.
+The ribs should be marinated for at least 6-8 hours.
+Overnight to 24 hours for best results.
 The thicker the meat, the longer you’ll want to marinate.

-To broil galbi in the oven, set the oven to broil and preheat.
+Broiler: To broil galbi in the oven, set the oven to broil and preheat.
 Lay the meat in a single layer in a broiling pan and place it on the top rack of the oven, usually about 6 inches below the broiler.
 Cook until the ribs are slightly charred and caramelized, 5 to 6 minutes.
-Flip them over and cook for an additional 3 – 4 minutes.
+Flip them over and cook for an additional 3-4 minutes.
 Watch closely not to burn them.

 What to serve with